ethanmiller1/Family-Ideas/Parenting/Spiritual/Life Plan.md

 • What matters most?
 • How can I get to where I want to be from here?
 ​
-​
 A Life Plan will also help you carve out a brighter future by helping you build habits that will make you a high achiever.
+(Hyatt, 2016)
 ​
 ## Write your eulogy
 ​
 One way to catch a glimpse of the kind of legacy you'll leave behind is to write your eulogy as if it were being read today. ~ Michael Hyatt, Daniel Harkavy
 ​
 During your funeral, someone from your family and friends will offer a eulogy, a “good word” about your life.
 Imagine you could attend your own funeral and listen to those conversations.
+(Hyatt, 2016)
 ​
 ### Create short stories - what will be meaningful?